Beating the fault-tolerance bound and security loopholes for Byzantine agreement with a quantum solution

-We introduce the one-time universal$_2$ hashing (OTUH)-QDS we applied in our experiment of quantum consensus, which utilizes secret sharing, one-time hashing and one-time pad to generate and verify signatures~\cite{yin2021experimental}.
 Before executing the signature, Alice, Bob and Charlie all have two sets of keys, $X_{a,b,c}$ and $Y_{a,b,c}$, which satisfy the bit correlations $X_{a}=X_{b}\oplus X_{c}$ ($p$ bits) and $Y_{a}=Y_{b}\oplus Y_{c}$ ($2p$ bits).
 The perfect bit correlation of three parties can be realized by using quantum communication, such as quantum secret sharing and quantum key distribution.
+Note that OTUH-QDS requires that all three participants have the bit correlations $X_{a}=X_{b}\oplus X_{c}$ and $Y_{a}=Y_{b}\oplus Y_{c}$ before Alice signs the message, otherwise Bob and Charlie cannot successfully verify the signature.
 In our experiment, we use four-intensity decoy-state BB84 QKD to implement this bit correlation.
 Alice shares the secret keys $X_b$ and $Y_b$ with Bob, and $X_c$ and $Y_c$ with Charlie via QKD.
 Then, Alice gets her own secret keys by XOR operation.
 Suppose that Alice signs a $q$-bit document (message), denoted as $m$, and sends it to `forwarder' Bob.